Arista Networks (ANET) Stock Declines While Market Improves: Some Information for Investors

-Heading into today, shares of the cloud networking company had lost 5.59% over the past month, outpacing the Computer and Technology sector's loss of 5.94% and lagging the S&P 500's loss of 3.59% in that time.
+Shares of the cloud networking company have depreciated by 16.24% over the course of the past month, underperforming the Computer and Technology sector's loss of 8.88% and the S&P 500's loss of 6.22%.

-Analysts and investors alike will be keeping a close eye on the performance of Arista Networks in its upcoming earnings disclosure.
-On that day, Arista Networks is projected to report earnings of $0.60 per share, which would represent year-over-year growth of 20%.
+The investment community will be paying close attention to the earnings performance of Arista Networks in its upcoming release.
+In that report, analysts expect Arista Networks to post earnings of $0.60 per share.
+This would mark year-over-year growth of 20%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.96 billion, up 24.71% from the year-ago period.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $2.56 per share and revenue of $8.27 billion, which would represent changes of +12.78% and +18.08%, respectively, from the prior year.
+ANET's full-year Zacks Consensus Estimates are calling for earnings of $2.56 per share and revenue of $8.27 billion.
+These results would represent year-over-year changes of +12.78% and +18.08%, respectively.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Arista Networks.
+Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Arista Networks.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the past month, the Zacks Consensus EPS estimate has remained steady.
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, there's been no change in the Zacks Consensus EPS estimate.
 Currently, Arista Networks is carrying a Zacks Rank of #2 (Buy).

-Digging into valuation, Arista Networks currently has a Forward P/E ratio of 34.22.
-This valuation marks a premium compared to its industry's average Forward P/E of 28.29.
+In the context of valuation, Arista Networks is at present trading with a Forward P/E ratio of 30.48.
+This signifies a premium in comparison to the average Forward P/E of 26.45 for its industry.

-We can also see that ANET currently has a PEG ratio of 2.37.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-ANET's industry had an average PEG ratio of 2.07 as of yesterday's close.
+One should further note that ANET currently holds a PEG ratio of 2.11.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+As the market closed yesterday, the Internet - Software industry was having an average PEG ratio of 2.01.

 The Internet - Software industry is part of the Computer and Technology sector.
-At present, this industry carries a Zacks Industry Rank of 128, placing it within the top 50% of over 250 industries.
+This industry currently has a Zacks Industry Rank of 75, which puts it in the top 30% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report